 The State AI Law Becomes the Regulator

 In the United States, AI governance is not waiting for one federal statute.
-It is being written through state law, attorney-general power, frontier-model reporting, automated-decision rules, and the fight over preemption.
+It is being written through state law, attorney-general power, frontier-model reporting, automated-decision rules, federal discussion drafts, and the fight over preemption.

 No Single AI Law